eagle-io/docs/source/topics/reports/editor/index.rst

 Page designer
 ~~~~~~~~~~~~~~~
 The page designer is where the report content is assembled by adding :ref:`content elements <reports-editor-elements>` to the content, :ref:`header <reports-editor-document-header-footer>` and :ref:`footer <reports-editor-document-header-footer>` sections.

+Click and drag the resize handle at the bottom of the page to adjust the content height so that more elements can be added to the report.

 .. only:: not latex